-- 164.12 In addition to breaches of specific provisions of the FEI Rules and Regulations, the following is a list of other offences that the FEI may sanction: - (a) Incorrect Behaviour; - (b) Abuse of Horse; - (c) Acts defined as criminal by the national law and/or Swiss law ("Criminal Acts"); - (d) Fraud of any kind; - (e) Violence; - (f) Failure to cooperate with an investigation undertaken by, or on behalf of, the FEI; (g) Conduct that brings the FEI and/or equestrian sport into disrepute, i.e. conduct that - causes the public opinion of the FEI and/or equestrian sport into distepute, i.e. conduct that causes the public opinion of the FEI and/or equestrian sport to be diminished. - (h) Breach of the FEI Code of Ethics; - (i) Breach of the FEI Code of Conduct on the Welfare of the Horse; - (j) Breach of the FEI Code on the Manipulation of Competitions; - (k) Breach of the FEI Officials Code of Conduct; - (I) Breach of the FEI Safeguarding Policy against Harassment and Abuse.
+- 164.121 In addition to breaches of specific provisions of the FEI Rules and Regulations, the following is a list of other offences that the FEI may sanction:

+- (a) Incorrect Behaviour;

+- (b) Abuse of Horse:

+- (c) (d) Acts defined as criminal by the national law and/or Swiss law ("Criminal Acts"); - Fraud of any kind; - (e) Violence: - Failure to cooperate with an investigation undertaken by, or on behalf of, the FEI; (f) - (g) Conduct that brings the FEI and/or equestrian sport into disrepute, i.e. conduct that causes the public opinion of the FEI and/or equestrian sport to be diminished. - (h) Breach of the FEI Code of Ethics; - (i) Breach of the FEI Code of Conduct on the Welfare of the Horse; - (j) Breach of the FEI Code on the Manipulation of Competitions; - (k) Breach of the FEI Officials Code of Conduct; - (I) Breach of the FEI Safeguarding Policy against Harassment and Abuse.